iwgb/iwgb-internal-apis/README.md

 # `iwgb-media`
-This repo contains a web app to manage content on a subdirectory of an S3 bucket.
+This repo contains a simple PHP/Bootstrap web app to manage content on a subdirectory of an S3 bucket.

 ## Onboarding
 Clone the repo and install the dependencies using Composer: